NON-PROFIT PROGRAMMedicinal Mindfulness Foundation

 In the spring of 2019, Travis Cox and Daniel McQueen attended a Psychedelics and Spirituality Conference and were confronted through their participation by the stark reality of Climate Change.
-Dealing with the sense of hopelessness, yet grasping to the power of collective action nonetheless,Travis and Daniel initiated the development of the new non-profit, The Medicinal Mindfulness Center for Psychedelics, Spirituality and Sustainability.
+Dealing with the sense of hopelessness, yet grasping to the power of collective action nonetheless,Travis and Daniel initiated the development of the new non-profit, the Medicinal Mindfulness Foundation.

 The primary purpose of our non-profit is to support the convergence of individuals, communities and organizations so we can organize an effective and skilled response to global crises by researching effective psychedelic journeywork practices in conjunction with mindfulness, psychotherapy, spirituality, ecological theory and advanced creative problem solving.

 The Medicinal Mindfulness Foundation envisions a world where society uses psychedelics in a sanctified manner for the benefit of humanity and our shared ecology.

 As a charitable institution established to support religious and healing practices associated with psychedelics, the Medicinal Mindfulness Foundation supports our members and our communities in the safe, legal, effective and ethical use of psychedelics through spiritual guidance, counseling and harm reduction programs, beneficial community-based use and healing services, and other support services.

 The Medicinal Mindfulness Foundation supports our members and communities in safely navigating the ecologic and existential crises we face today as a global society, and to develop an effective and skillful response to transform these crises into profound opportunities for global healing and collective self-actualization.

 Read more about our programs below.